Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Xavier Performance Insights

-- The Musketeers' +55 scoring differential (outscoring opponents by 4.6 points per game) is a result of scoring 75.4 points per game (176th in college basketball) while giving up 70.8 per outing (179th in college basketball).
+- The Musketeers have a +55 scoring differential, topping opponents by 4.6 points per game.
+They're putting up 75.4 points per game to rank 174th in college basketball and are giving up 70.8 per outing to rank 179th in college basketball.

-- Xavier pulls down 39.9 rebounds per game (57th in college basketball) while allowing 36.8 per contest to its opponents.
+- Xavier averages 39.9 rebounds per game (57th in college basketball) while allowing 36.8 per outing to its opponents.
 It outrebounds opponents by 3.1 boards per game.

-- Xavier knocks down 6.3 three-pointers per game (286th in college basketball) compared to its opponents' 6.3.
-It shoots 32.3% from deep while its opponents hit 30% from long range.
+- Xavier connects on 6.3 three-pointers per game (286th in college basketball), while its opponents have made 6.3 on average.

 - Xavier has committed 12.8 turnovers per game (261st in college basketball action) while forcing 11.8 (203rd in college basketball).